rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateRcvLocationsFromTemplateInput.md

 - ipMapping: list of IpMappingInputs
   - IP mapping for each Rubrik cluster.
 - shouldBypassProxy: System.Boolean
-  - Specifies whether the proxy settings must be bypassed for  the RCV archival target.
+  - Specifies whether the proxy settings must be bypassed for  the Rubrik Cloud Vault Azure archival target.
 - redundancy: RcvRedundancy
-  - Redundancy for the RCV location.
+  - Redundancy for the Rubrik Cloud Vault Azure location.
 - rsaKey: System.String
-  - RSA key for the RCV location.
+  - RSA key for the Rubrik Cloud Vault Azure location.
 - azureKeyVaultKey: AzureKeyVaultKeyIdentifierInput
   - Azure Key Vault key to encrypt the archival target.